celery/celery/README.rst

 Downloading and installing from source
 --------------------------------------

-Download the latest version of Celery from http://pypi.python.org/pypi/celery/
+Download the latest version of Celery from PyPI:

+http://pypi.python.org/pypi/celery/

 You can install it by doing the following,: